openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 ## Authorization Code Flow with vp_token

-This section illustrates the protocol flow for the case of communication using frontchannel and backchannel (utilizing the authorization code flow).
+This section illustrates the protocol flow for the case of communication using front-channel and backchannel (utilizing the authorization code flow).

 ### Authentication Request